Godzilla-at-table3/frontend/README.md

   - Kenny:
   - Monica: Inspire innovation out of the box thinking.
   - TJ:
-  - Nick: Work with members for effective methods to accomlish our goals and work plans.
+  - Nick: Work with members for effective methods to accomplish our goals and work plans.

 - In which professional competencies do you each want to develop greater strength?